gregwhitaker/nats-pubsub-example/README.md

 # nats-example

-An example of using [NATS](http://nats.io) to do pub-sub and streaming messaging.
+An example of using [NATS](http://nats.io) to do request/reply, pub-sub, and streaming messaging.

 ## Prerequisites
 The examples require a local NATS server to be running.
 To start a NATS server as a Docker container run the following commands: